Latest Interest Rates Charged By SBI On Loans, Other Details

 - SBI is offering personal loan up to Rs 20 lakh at interest rate starting from 10.75 per cent with the longest re-payment tenure of 6 years.

-- Under personal loan, salary account customers can avail pre-approved digital loans up to Rs 5 lakh through Yono, the bank said.
+- Under personal loan, salary account customers can avail pre-approved digital loans up to Rs 5 lakh through Yono app, the bank said.

-- The bank is offering education loan at a rate of interest starting from 8.25 per cent for loan up to Rs 50 lakh and up to Rs 1.50 crore for studies in India and abroad respectively, according to SBI.
+- The bank is offering education loan at starting at an interest rate of 8.25 per cent for loan up to Rs 50 lakh and up to Rs 1.50 crore for studies in India and abroad respectively, according to SBI.
 Customers will be offered the longest re-payment tenure of 15 years for the same.

-- In a separate announcement, SBI said its effective repo linked lending rate (RLLR) for cash credit/overdraft customers will stand revised to 7.65 per cent from September 1.
+- In a separate announcement, SBI said its effective repo linked lending rate (RLLR) for cash credit or overdraft customers will be revised to 7.65 per cent from September 1.

-- Cash credit (CC) is a short-term source of financing which enables customers to withdraw money from a bank account without keeping a credit balance.
-An overdraft account is a type of account from which customers can withdraw amount even if there is no fund in the account.
+- Cash credit (CC) is a short-term source of financing which enables customers to withdraw money from a bank account without keeping a balance.
+While, an overdraft account is a type of account from which customers can withdraw amount even if there is no fund in the account.

 - Recently, SBI reduced MCLR by 15 basis points due to which overall home loan interest rate got reduced by 35 basis points since April 2019.
 MCLR currently stands at 8.25 per cent for the one-year tenor, according to SBI.